-English is taught through Talk for Writing throughout the school; links are made through the framework of the Immersive Curriculum where appropriate.
-Phonics is taught in EYFS and KS1 through Read Write Inc.

-(Please see English policy).
+English is taught through Talk for Writing ane Let's Think in English throughout the school; links are made through the framework of the Immersive Curriculum where appropriate.
+Phonics is taught in EYFS and KS1 through Read Write Inc. (Please see English policy).